abokov/mc-modeling-sdk/README.md

-Processes and data modeling C++ framework based on Monte-Carlo simulation and historical data.
+Processesing and data modeling C++ framework based on Monte-Carlo simulation and historical data.

 # How does it work